-AI is already beginning to transform the manufacturing landscape and revolutionize supply management.
-If your organization hasn’t yet begun a digital transformation, and you’re feeling left behind, don’t worry: Machine learning is still in its nascent stage, and AI won’t disappear.
+AI is already beginning to transform and revolutionize supply management.
+If your organization hasn’t yet begun its digital transformation journey, and you’re feeling left behind, don’t worry: Machine learning is still in its nascent stage, and AI won’t disappear.
 That’s not to say you should wait for AI technologies to fully mature before exploring their usefulness to your organization.
 Instead, follow the steps above to determine your company’s digital readiness.
 That exercise should inform your next steps.

-If you’re not ready for transformation, prepare a plan to implement artificial intelligence in supply chain.
-If you are, start creating and executing your implementation plan.
-The manufacturing sector is changing fast, and you can’t afford to sit still.
+If you’re not ready for transformation, start by preparing a plan to implement artificial intelligence in supply chain.
+If you are ready already, start creating and executing your implementation plan.

 Today’s supply chain executives are short on time, and having multiple meetings to discuss solution implementation is a burden they can’t afford.
 Integrated AI tools provide actionable insights that eliminate bottlenecks and unlock real-time value.
 That’s important because supply chain companies need more execution — not more analysis.

-Supply chain operations are complex, and it’s difficult for a human to recognise patterns in inefficiencies, even with the aid of traditional business intelligence solutions.
-Operations teams can reduce the amount of time it takes to analyse data by leveraging AI tools.
-AI works 24/7, and its sole job is to analyse inputs and highlight trends.
+Supply chain operations are complex, and it’s difficult for a human to recognizse patterns in inefficiencies, even with the aid of traditional business intelligence solutions.
+Operations teams can reduce the amount of time it takes to analyze data by leveraging AI tools.
+AI works 24/7, and its sole job is to analyze inputs and highlight trends.
 Analysts can use those insights to identify potential areas of improvement, forecast demand and inventory levels, schedule maintenance and downtime activities, and predict potential equipment failures.

-As an example of how this is working in another industry, consider AI’s role in agriculture.
-Weather forecasting and smart image processing enable growers to identify pests, weeds, and disease early on so they can protect healthy crops.
-Predictive analytics enable them to gauge how environmental factors will influence their crop yields, and real-time soil monitoring helps them adjust water levels to optimise growth.
+As an example of how this is working, consider AI’s role in agriculture.
+Weather forecasting and smart image processing enable growers to identify pests, weeds, and disease early on so they can protect their healthy crops.
+Predictive analytics enable them to gauge how environmental factors will influence their crop yields, and real-time soil monitoring helps them adjust water levels to optimize growth.
 Supply chain companies can enjoy similar real-time and predictive benefits through AI solutions.